francois-gm/aptoptout.github.io/README.md

 3. Click on **embed** tab on the left navigation panel
 4. Click on dark blue **embed code** button (this copies code for you to clipboard)
 5. Paste in your html document where you want the embedded video
+6. Paste in your html document where you want the embedded video (you can change the `width` and `height` parameters to `width="100%"` and `height="auto"`.)
+7.
 **Autoplay**

-As of 2019 browsers block autoplaying videos, the rule is now that if a user visits a website they need to interact first in order for videos to play.
+As of 2019 browsers block autoplaying videos, the rule is now that if a user visits a website they need to interact first in order for videos to play (unless you add the attribute `muted` attribute to your `<video>`.
 This is to protect users.
-I believe **Vimeo Pro** still has a way for autoplay to work but best and easiest practice is to simply have videos that play upon click.

 ## How to take it further